 - Speak directly to the reader.
 Copy is more effective when directed right at your audience.
 Use the same language you would use to speak to your reader in person.
 Use words like “you” and “your,” and when appropriate, incorporate words like “us” and “we.”

 - Stray from grammar rules – if it sounds natural.
-While you don’t want your copy to include glaring grammar errors, it’s OK to stray from strict academic writing rules.
+While you don’t want your copy to include glaring grammatical errors, it’s OK to stray from strict academic writing rules.
 If it sounds more natural to end a sentence with a preposition or use an incomplete sentence, break the rules.
 But only break the rules if it adds clarity and a natural sound to the copy.
 Don’t push the boundaries so much that your copy looks unpolished and sloppy.

-End With a Strong Call-to-Action
+End the Page With a Strong Call to Action.

-As you learn how to write content for a website, always keep in mind that landing pages are designed to trigger a user-action.
-To help initiate that activity, use a clear call-to-action at the end of every page.
-Use these tips to tell the reader exactly what you want them to do and why they should take action.Landing pages are designed to trigger user-action.
-Use a clear CTA at the end of every page.
-Click To Tweet
+As you learn how to write content for a website, you’ll want to consider ways you can encourage the reader to take action from the page.
+To help initiate that activity, use a clear call to action at the end of every page.
+Use these tips to tell the reader exactly what you want them to do and why they should take action.

 - Include proof.
 Show readers why they can trust you.
 Back up your statements by including testimonials, stats, data, and social media mentions that provide proof and support.